Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in flat clusters (umbels) 2 to 3 inches across, each cluster containing about 5 groups (umbellets) of 8 to 16 flowers.
-Individual flowers are 1/8 inch across, with 5 white notched petals, 5 white-tipped stamens, and 2 styles that are longer than the petals (the arrows in the thumbnail photo point them out).
-At the base of each umbellet is a hairy bract.
-One plant usually has a few clusters.
+[photo of flowers] Flowers are in flat clusters (umbels) 2 to 3 inches across at the top of the plant and the ends of branching stems.
+A cluster is made up of about 5 groups (umbellets) of 8 to 16 flowers each.
+Flowers are 1/8 inch across, with 5 white notched petals, 5 white-tipped stamens, and 2 white styles that are longer than the petals.
+At the base of each umbellet are several narrow, spreading, hairy bracts.

-[photo of fruit] Fruit is a narrow seed about an inch long that is arced slightly and slightly swollen at the tip half.
+[photo of developing fruit] Fruit is a narrow seed about an inch long that is arced slightly, slightly swollen at the tip half, and covered in appressed hairs.
+The remains of the 2 styles persist for a while then disintegrate.

 Notes:

-Aniseroot is very similar to Sweet Cicely and the 2 are easily confused.
-Sweet Cicely has styles that are shorter than the petals, fewer flowers per umbellet (4 to 7), and densely hairy stems.
-The hairy stems are the most obvious difference.
+Aniseroot is very similar to Sweet Cicely (Osmorhiza claytonii) and the 2 are easily confused.
+Sweet Cicely has styles that are shorter than the petals, fewer flowers per umbellet (4 to 7), stems densely covered in long, spreading hairs up into the flower clusters, and the crushed foliage does not have a distinct anise fragrance.
+The hairy stems are the most noticeable difference.

 • Shop for native seeds and plants at PrairieMoon.com!